gromag/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 }
 ```

 >New!
-Entity Recognition skill initial types were "Person", "Location" and "Oragnization".
+Entity Recognition skill initial types were "Person", "Location" and "Organization".
 Types "Quantity", "Datetime", "URL" and "Email" were added on November 28th, 2018.
 This means that Entity Recognition Skill can be used 7 times in the same skillset. **But you can't use the same type twice in the same skillset**.

 ### Validate that the  Request has been successful